EthanZeigler/hacktcnj2024-docker-example/README.md

 To make a runnable system based on the image, we need a container.
 Unlike images, containers can be executed.
-To do so, run `docker run --rm -it hacktcnj2024`. `-it` means we want an interactive terminal session to this container. `hacktcnj2024` is the image we want to make a container from. `--rm` causes the container to automatically self-destruct when stopped.
+To do so, run `docker run -it -p=8000:8000 --rm hacktcnj2024`.

+- `-it` means we want an interactive terminal session to this container.
+  Otherwise, docker will run it in the background.
+- `-p=8000:8000` means the container's port 8000 should be linked to the host OS's port 8000.
+This makes it so your web browser can talk to django in the container.
+- `--rm` causes the container to automatically self-destruct when stopped.
   Remove this if that's not what you want, however keep in mind that containers are not supposed to save files or changes within themselves.
 They're intended to be disposable.
+- `hacktcnj2024` is the image we want to make a container from.

 ## Running Django locally (outside docker)
 While you can develop from within a docker container, that goes beyond the scope